vuongducphuong/documentation/content/applications/general/digest_emails.rst

 - adding additional KPIs (Studio required)

 .. note::
-   By default, Digest Email is *enabled*, and *Your Odoo Periodic Digest* serves as the primary template, which includes all KPI measurements across your Odoo database and is sent daily to administrators.
+   By default, Digest Email is *enabled*, and *Your Leansoft Periodic Digest* serves as the primary template, which includes all KPI measurements across your Leansoft database and is sent daily to administrators.

 .. _digest-emails/customize-digest:

-Customize *Your Odoo Periodic Digest*
+Customize *Your Leansoft Periodic Digest*
 =====================================

-To customize the default Digest Email (*Your Odoo Periodic Digest*), go to :menuselection:`Settings --> General Settings --> Statistics --> Digest Email`, select *Your Odoo Periodic Digest* and click on the *external link* next to the dropdown selection.
+To customize the default Digest Email (*Your Leansoft Periodic Digest*), go to :menuselection:`Settings --> General Settings --> Statistics --> Digest Email`, select *Your Leansoft Periodic Digest* and click on the *external link* next to the dropdown selection.

 A popup window appears and presents a variety of editable settings, which include: